 - Individuals being monitored by a Board Order that are required to have random drug screens will be assigned a color level depending on the appropriate monitoring level.
 There are various color levels, which will require various numbers of collections, discards and analysis.

 - Initially, an identified number of screens required on a random basis will be established during the development of the Board Order and are subject to change throughout the drug testing process.
 Ethylgucuronide (EtG) and Ethylsufate (EtS) testing for the detection of alcohol may be utilized throughout the random drug testing process.
 The frequency and type of screens depends on the diagnosis, substance abused, and practice issues.
 Progression through the assigned color levels is dependent on the issues stated above and the individual’s drug screen testing results.

-• The cost of lab analysis is paid by the monitored individual and is $45 per test and is subject to change.
+• The cost of lab analysis is currently $35 per test and is subject to change.

 ••There is an additional fee paid directly to the collector to collect the samples.
 This is not included in the price for lab analysis.
-Collection fees are also paid by the monitored individual and are established by the various collection sites and will vary in price.
+Collection fees are established by the various collection sites and will vary in price.

 - The monitored individual will make initial contact with the drug testing company within 10 days of the date of the Board Order to obtain the designated collector and the collection site location.

 - All screens are done on a random basis.